Raflores10/markdown-generator/README(assignment).md

 - [Tests](#test)

 ## Instalation
-download me
+Install NodeJS

 ## Usage
-me myself and I
+Me Myself and I

 ## Credits
-for taco lovers
+Use in bash with NodeJS.
+Use node index.js to initiate prompts

 ## Licenses
-Apache License 2.0
+MIT License

 ## Tests
- n/a
+N/A

+## Questions
+ Taco Tom
+ Tacoman22